-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 Sanctions for failure to notify can vary depending on the impact of the concentration:

-- If it is determined that the concentration leads to a reduction or restriction of competition, the State Administration for Market Regulation can order the parties involved to:
+- If it is determined that the concentration has led to a reduction or restriction of competition, the State Administration for Market Regulation (SAMR) can order the parties involved to:

 -